forestgrape/coronavirus/2_biological/life-forms.md

 Proteins are assembled by ribosomes:

 > ###### Ribosome
-> ###### mRNA
 > ###### Translation
-> *Ribosomes* read positive sense RNA, called *messenger RNA* or just *mRNA*, and select a amino acid for each triple of RNA acids and chain these amino acids together to proteins.
+> *Ribosomes* read positive sense RNA and select a amino acid for each triple of RNA acids and chain these amino acids together to proteins.
 This process is called *translation* since the mRNA is translated to a protein.

 The storage piece encoding mRNA making up a functional protein or a functional RNA is called a gene: